ahatstat/fermat_test/README.md

 # fermat_test
-Header only c++ bignum library tuned for fermat primality testing on x86-64.
+Header only c++ bignum library tuned for fermat primality testing.
 No dependencies, portable, no assembly.

 ## Application
 Useful for verifying probable primality with a cpu following a sieve/search of a pseudo random region with a gpu.